 #!/bin/sh # Example script to run at boot # This installs pip3 apt update apt -y install python3-pip pip3 install --upgrade pip

-Now when you log into the server, pip3 is already installed.
+Now when you log into the instance, pip3 is already installed.